danielkellyio/danielkelly.io/content/blog/renderless-vue-dialog.md

 ```

 ## Putting it to Use
 Ultimately, even though our dialog is renderless, it is useless unless we actually render it.
 Here is an example of rendering the dialog as a Vue component.
 It's a simple matter of showing/hiding particular elements based on the dialog state and using the dialog methods to cancel and confirm.
-I just used some super simple html and css here but it you could easily use a vue component library instead.
+I just used some super simple html and css here but you could easily use a vue component library instead.
 ```vue
 <template>
   <div v-if="dialog.state.active">